logtalk-actions/setup-gnu-prolog/README.md

 # Current Status

 This action is in active development.
-This action only supports Linux at this time.
+This action does not support Windows at this time.